Jeffrey A. Rosen

 - BA, Political Science and American History, State University of New York

 Jeffrey A. Rosen specializes in survey measurement, social and emotional learning, complex survey design and analysis, including responsive design methods, and research related to at-risk student populations.

-Dr. Rosen’s current projects include an Institute of Education Sciences Investing in Innovation i3 grant award to evaluate and implement a systemic school-based learning intervention in which administrators, guidance counselors, and teachers intentionally and deliberately attend to students’ academic, social and emotional, and behavioral needs.
-Dr. Rosen and his colleagues were recently awarded a contract to develop a 360 Assessment of The Broad Center’s K-12 education leadership training program.
+Dr. Rosen’s current projects include an Institute of Education Sciences (IES) Investing in Innovation i3 grant award to evaluate a systemic school-based learning intervention in which administrators, guidance counselors, and teachers intentionally and deliberately attend to students’ academic, social and emotional, and behavioral needs.
+Dr. Rosen is also a co-investigator on an IES-funded multisite cluster randomized controlled trial to assess the efficacy of an online game designed to improve children’s skills in the areas of impulse control, communication, cooperation, social initiation, empathy, and emotion regulation.
 He recently served as a co-investigator on an NIH R21 grant funded by the National Institute for Child Health and Human Development, designed to test the use of available data from multiple sources to inform data collection and minimize nonresponse bias in survey estimates.
 Dr. Rosen was also a co-investigator on a Spencer Foundation-funded study that sought to determine the contributions of noncognitive skills and traits to educational outcomes.

-Dr. Rosen has recently published his research in AERA Open, Survey Practice, Field Methods, and Survey Methods.
+Dr. Rosen has recently published his research in American Journal of Education, AERA Open, Survey Practice, Field Methods, and Survey Methods.
 Dr. Rosen has also authored numerous technical reports for the U.S. Department of Education including reports on high school dropouts.
 Dr. Rosen is lead author of the book, “Non-cognitive skills in the classroom: New perspectives on educational research.”